 The Wedding Party – Food And More Food

 Here comes the real enjoyment for many and the epitome of the function, the extravagant feast.
 Various types of delicacies, specially prepared sweets, cocktail drinks and numerous food stalls all beautifully lit and decorated serve rich Indian food for the guests.
-Food is one thing that most of the guests have a opinion about.
+Food is one thing that most of the guests have an opinion about.

-The Saat Pheras, Vermilion And The Bidai
+The Saat Pheras, Vermilion, And The Bidai

 These are terms that are often used during this holy matrimonial event.
 The saat pheras (circling around a fire seven times by the bride and groom amid the enchantments of mantras by the priest) and application of vermilion on the hairline at the forehead of the bride by the groom demonstrates that the bride and groom are now wife and husband.
-The next comes the turn of bidai ceremony when the groom takes his bride from the wedding scene to begin a new life.
-The bride’s parents and relatives bid farewell to the bride and groom with a heavy heart and extend their best wishes to the newlywed couple.
+The next comes the turn of the bridal ceremony when the groom takes his bride from the wedding scene to begin a new life.
+The bride’s parents and relatives bid farewell to the bride and groom with heavy hearts and extend their best wishes to the newlywed couple.